ellisdg/HCPLifespan2BIDS/README.md

 TODO: Add information about the HCP Young Adult dataset.

 ## Running fMRIPrep
-I was able to sucessfully run fMRIPrep on the HCP-Development and Young Adult data after turning the bids verification off.
+I was able to successfully run fMRIPrep on the HCP-Development and Young Adult data after turning the bids verification off.
 I have not tested the Aging dataset yet.

 ## Useful Links